 The proposed five new poles between the Bergen Tunnels' eastern portals and the new NJ TRANSITGRID East Hoboken Substation would be visible but would not adversely affect the visual character of the Old Main DL&W Railroad Historic District or its contributing resources, based on the relatively small number of poles in this section of the corridor.
 The proposed 24 new 65-foot-tall poles between the western portals of the Old and New Bergen Tunnels and the Hackensack River would exceed the height of the existing catenaries and signal bridges in this section of the corridor.
 According to NJHPO, this portion of the rail line has maintained a high level of integrity, both in terms of the line itself and its setting.
-The new 65-foot-tall poles would visually affect the Old Main DL&W Railroad Historic District and its contributing resources, including: the Bergen Tunnels' western portals (part of the Old and New Bergen Tunnels), the West-End Through Truss Bridges, the West End Interlocking Tower, the DL&W Railroad Boonton Line Historic District, and the Lower Hack Draw Bridge would also be affected by the proposed monopoles on each bank of the Hackensack River, which would be up to 220 feet tall.
-NJHPO found that the pole immediately west of the Lower Hack Draw Bridge would have
+The new

-21 Conceptual plans at 10 percent design that were shared with NJHPO contemplated the electrical line in a conduit across the top of the West-End Through Truss Bridges.
+&lt;sup>1 Conceptual plans at 10 percent design that were shared with NJHPO contemplated the electrical line in a conduit across the top of the West-End Through Truss Bridges.
 The 10 percent design also considered the possibility of attaching the conduit to the top member of one of the bridges.
 The design has since advanced and the attachment of the conduit to the West-End Through Truss Bridges in no longer proposed.
 Instead, this section of the electrical line would feature an aerial lashed cable.

-22 As the engineering design advances, the number of poles that would be within the boundaries of the Historic District may be further refined and reduced.
+&lt;sup>2 As the engineering design advances, the number of poles that would be within the boundaries of the Historic District may be further refined and reduced.

-an adverse effect on the bridge and the two historic districts to which the bridge contributes.
+65-foot-tall poles would visually affect the Old Main DL&W Railroad Historic District and its contributing resources, including: the Bergen Tunnels' western portals (part of the Old and New Bergen Tunnels), the West-End Through Truss Bridges, the West End Interlocking Tower, the DL&W Railroad Boonton Line Historic District, and the Lower Hack Draw Bridge.
+The corridor and the Lower Hack Draw Bridge would also be affected by the proposed monopoles on each bank of the Hackensack River, which would be up to 220 feet tall.
+NJHPO found that the pole immediately west of the Lower Hack Draw Bridge would have an adverse effect on the bridge and the two historic districts to which the bridge contributes.
 The 29 poles to the west of the Lower Hack Draw Bridge that would be up to 220 feet tall would visually affect the Old Main DL&W Railroad Historic District.
 This portion of the District has maintained a high level of integrity within the corridor right-of-way, however its setting has been compromised due to the construction of multiple surrounding poles ranging in height from 105 to 300 feet.